Last updated on June 5th, 2026 at 11:53 pm

 Macau is Asia’s Las Vegas.
 This city is known for its dazzling casinos.

-When people visit Hong Kong, a lot of them also try to squeeze in a day trip to come here because it doesn’t take long to see the city.
+When people visit Hong Kong, many also try to squeeze in a day trip to Macau because it’s easy to see the city in a day.
 People usually stay less than 24 hours when they’re in Macau.

-It’s also travel friendly because you can go to Macau from Hong Kong in about an hour by ferry.
+It’s also travel-friendly, as you can take a ferry or a bus to Macau from Hong Kong in about an hour.

-Even if you’re not a gambler, it’s worth coming to see the dozens of hotels that have indoor shops.
-The Venetian is probably the most famous one and you can ride a gondola while you’re there.
+Even if you’re not a gambler, seeing the dozens of hotels with indoor shops is worth seeing.
+The Venetian is probably the most famous, where you can ride a gondola.

-Macau also has its fair share of tourist attractions such as Senado Square and Ruins of St.Paul.
-Plus, they have yummy food like pork chop buns and Portuguese tarts.
+Macau has its fair share of tourist attractions, such as Senado Square and the Ruins of St.Paul.
+Plus, it has yummy food like pork chop buns and Portuguese tarts.

 7) Bangkok

 Bangkok is Thailand’s capital.
-With gorgeous architecture, the details of them will leave you in awe.
+With gorgeous architecture, its details will leave you in awe.

-The outdoor markets, affordable shopping, street food, and party scene are all extremely attractive to tourists, making Bangkok one of the most visited Asian cities.
+The outdoor markets, affordable shopping, street food, and party scene are all desirable to tourists, making Bangkok one of the most visited Asian cities.

-Bangkok is pretty budget-friendly compared to expensive cities like Singapore and Hong Kong.
-The only thing is that it gets pretty hot in the summer so be prepared for the humidity.
+Bangkok is relatively budget-friendly compared to cities like Singapore and Hong Kong, which are often considered more expensive.
+The only thing to note is that it gets pretty hot in the summer, so be prepared for the humidity.

-Other than Bangkok, Thailand is also known for its beaches so you might want to make a pit stop at Ko Samui and Phuket.
+Besides Bangkok, Thailand is also known for its beaches, so you might want to make a pit stop at Ko Samui and Phuket.

 8) Hanoi

-Hanoi is another affordable city that is within a short distance from Hong Kong.
-It’s only a 2-hour flight from Hong Kong to Hanoi.
+Hanoi is another affordable city within a short distance of Hong Kong.
+It’s only a two-hour flight from Hong Kong to Hanoi.

-Not only is the capital of Vietnam a traditional city with plenty of historic sights, but you’ll also be impressed with the variety of food options.
-You’ll be satisfied with their street food and the authentic Vietnamese dishes like pho and banh mi.
+Not only is the capital of Vietnam a traditional city with numerous historic sights, but you’ll also be impressed by the variety of food options.
+You’ll be satisfied with their street food and authentic Vietnamese dishes, such as pho and banh mi.

-While you’re there, you must also try Vietnamese coffee.
+While you’re there, be sure to try Vietnamese coffee.
 Their coffee culture is unlike any other.
 It’s vastly different than European and North American coffee you might be used to.

 9) Ho Chi Minh

-While Hanoi is better suited for those who want to understand Vietnam’s history and culture better, there’s also Ho Chi Minh.
+While Hanoi is better suited for those who want to understand better Vietnam’s history and culture, Ho Chi Minh City is also worth visiting.

-Ho Chi Minh is a more cosmopolitan city, which means it will feel more international.
-Both cities have their strengths so it all depends on what you want to see in Vietnam.
+Ho Chi Minh City is more cosmopolitan so that it will feel more international.
+Both cities have their strengths, so it all depends on what you want to see in Vietnam.

-One more thing to know about Vietnam is that motorbikes are everywhere.
+One more thing to know about Vietnam: motorbikes are everywhere.
 Witness it yourself firsthand by travelling to Ho Chi Minh!

 10) Singapore